-While it can be a season of peace for patients, it can be a time of stress for family caregivers.
+Hospice care brings profound change to the lives of patients and families.
+For family caregivers, it can be a time of worry and work.
 It’s a labor most caregivers willingly choose as a gift to their loved ones.
-Thankfully, family caregivers don’t have to labor alone.
-Hospice aides are the hands-on support for families needing help with the tasks of daily living.
+Thankfully, family caregivers—and even other healthcare professionals—don’t have to labor alone.
+Hospice aides are hands-on support to help with the tasks of daily living.
+To learn more about the role of a hospice aide or hospice aide jobs, contact Compassus at 833.380.9583.

 “When I first meet patients and families, they’re often stressed and thinking death is just days away,” said Lakisha Young, a certified nursing assistant in Cleveland, Ohio.
 “My greatest joy comes weeks or months later when I say, ‘remember when you were afraid you wouldn’t see another day?’”

 There are times when patients are embarrassed or angry.
-“Not being able to do the things they used to do leads to lots of frustration for patients,” said Lakisha.
-“I can help with those tasks and show family how to make things easier.”
+“Not being able to do the things they used to do leads to lots of frustration for patients,” Lakisha said.
+“I can help with those tasks and show the family how to make things easier.”

 - Communicating and tracking medical changes